MMartinsar/PowerShell-Scripts-Collection/README.md

 # PowerShell Scripts Colletion

-A collection of PowerShell scripts with different functions.

 > [!Warning]
 > I am not responsible of the use and results given when the scripts are used.